 I tend to approach answering my questions from many directions, which helps me account for how cultural, historical, sociological, intersubjective processes and technical values and forces shape what I’m studying.

 I am working on two additional research projects, the first on women librarians and online internet services before the internet, with a focus on the The New York Times Information Bank (1963-1983).
 Secondly, I am nurturing curiosity on religious / spirituality practices, reading widely on theology, spirituality, ecofeminism, mythology, and divination.

-I regularly give presentations, talks, and lectures in higher education classrooms, conferences, and workshops in my research areas.
+I give presentations, talks, and lectures in higher education, non-profits, conferences, and workshops in my research areas.

 My work has been funded by the Wikimedia Foundation, the Knight Foundation, Rotary International, OCLC, NNLM, Mary Gates Center at the University of Washington, Central European University and UC San Diego.

 See details about my projects funded by the Wikimedia Foundation: Wikipedia Gap Finding Project and Wikipedia + Libraries: Better Together.
 For more information about my leadership, contact me for my CV and to work with me as a consultant or guest speaker.